cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-## 3. I design prompts backward from failure
+## 3. Design prompts backward from failure

 Most people design prompts for the happy path.
-I design them for **how they fail at scale**.
+Design them for **how they fail at scale**.

-I ask:
+Ask:

 * What information might anchor the model incorrectly?
 * What ambiguity will show up 10,000 times a day?
 * What context will humans over-trust?

-Then I encode those risks **into the context itself** as structural defaults.
+Then encode those risks **into the context itself** as structural defaults.

 ### Example: uncertainty-aware decision prompt